Lloyd John Ogilvie

-Lloyd John Ogilvie (September 2, 1930 – June 5, 2019) was a Presbyterian minister who served as Chaplain of the United States Senate from the 104th through 108th Congresses (1995–2003).
+Lloyd John Ogilvie (2 September 1930 – 5 June 2019) was a Presbyterian minister who served as the 61st Chaplain of the United States Senate from the 104th through 108th Congresses (1995–2003).

 Early years

-Lloyd John Oglivie, was born in Kenosha, Wisconsin on September 2, 1930.
-Educated in the public schools of Kenosha, he graduated from Lake Forest College (B.A.) and Garrett Theological Seminary (Th.M.).
+Lloyd John Oglivie was born in Kenosha Wisconsin on 2 September 1930.

+He was educated in the public schools of Kenosha.

+He then attended and graduated from Lake Forest College (B.A.) in 1952, and from Garrett Theological Seminary (Th.M.) in 1957.

 He conducted postgraduate studies at the New College of the University of Edinburgh in Scotland.